SQream/sqream_docs/guides/operations/statement_editor.rst

 Using the statement editor
 ****************************

 The statement editor is a web-based client for use with SQream DB.

-Use the statement editor to run ad-hoc statements, queries, and to manage roles and permissions.
+It can be used to run statements, and manage roles and permissions.

 .. note:: We recommend using Google Chrome or Chrome-based browsers to access the statement editor.